0 Helpful / 1 Not

 7 Helpful / 1 Not

-Pros: course has been redesigned to add more length and trees into the mix. the new layout makes it a lot more challenging then the old 70's style layout that they had.
-Just got word from the city of Norton Shores that Baskets are on the way for this year. they are still clearing some of the fairways.
-Concrete pads are not in this years plans but they are looking into it as well.
+Pros: course has been redesigned to add more length and trees into the mix. the new layout makes it a lot more challenging then the old 70's style layout that they had. paths to each hole are nice and easy to follow. just watch for the kick boards in the ground that indicate the tee.

-Cons: posts instead of baskets. but when the baskets arrive it won't be a con anymore. hole 1 post to where i believe hole 2 starts is a good distance away with no visual indication of which way to go that i could see.
-Hole 2 starts in my opinion up the path on the 3rd base side of the ball field near the big pile of dirt is where i started from.
-No indication of where the actual tee locations are.
-I did find some stakes and pounded them into the ground where i felt the tee box should be.
+Cons: hole 1 basket to where i believe hole 2 starts is a good distance away with no visual indication of where to start that i could see.
+Hole 2 starts in my opinion up the path on the 3rd base side of the ball field near the big pile of dirt is where i started from. tees are one inch borads that are in the ground.

-Other Thoughts: they do have someone working on the course improvements so it should be a lot better then what it used to be. i would be watchful as to where your disc lands due to the massive amount of leaves on the ground. hole 1, 2 and 9 are probably the longest holes on the course with a chance to drive a long drive. just be careful with 2 and 9 since you are throwing down a wooded path.
-I am trying to contact the parks department to help make small improvements to the course like tee post markers, tree limb lined pathways so you know which way to go to the next hole. just little things like that. but overall I think it is a lot better course then what it used to be.
+Other Thoughts: hole 1, 2 and 9 are probably the longest holes on the course with a chance to drive a long drive. just be careful with 2 and 9 since you are throwing down a wooded path. overall I think it is a lot better course then what it used to be.

 7 of 8 people found this review helpful.